NL33/electron-git/znext.md

 -move to main process: menu creation currently in git-on-word.js.
 -add context menu package to main.js: https://github.com/sindresorhus/electron-context-menu -right-click rename file and folder
+--if delete git file accidentally, it will delete all local versions.
+Add some protection for that.